sider/sider-docs/docs/getting-started/custom-configuration.md

 ### Understanding the analyzer version

-Sider searches for the analyzer version in the following order:
+Sider decides the analyzer version in the following order:

-- `gems` option in `sideci.yml`
+1. `gems` option in `sideci.yml`
-- `Gemfile.lock`
+2. `Gemfile.lock`
-- The default version
+3. The default version

 However, if the version was written in `Gemfile.lock` does not satisfy our constraints, that version is skipped.